[As Amended April 11, 2019]

 Section 8: Interim Chair and Membership of Committees

-The Executive Board shall appoint an interim chair of a newly formed Committee and may appoint members of the Committees.
+The Coordinating Committee shall appoint an interim chair of a newly formed Committee and may appoint members of the Committees.
 Members may also volunteer to be involved or be recruited by appointed members.
-A member of the Executive Board shall be appointed to serve as liaison with each committee.
+A member of the Coordinating Committee shall be appointed to serve as liaison with each committee.

 Section 9: Chair of Committees

-The Committee shall be responsible for making reports to the Executive Board and to the local membership on the Committee’s activities.
+The Committee shall be responsible for making reports to the Coordinating Committee and to the local membership on the Committee’s activities.

 Section 11: Termination of Committee

-If in the opinion of the Executive Board, the activities of any Committee have become inconsistent with the purposes and work of the DSA, if the Committee has become inactive, or if the Committee’s responsibilities are complete, the Executive Board may vote on termination of the Committee.
+If in the opinion of the Coordinating Committee, the activities of any Committee have become inconsistent with the purposes and work of the DSA, if the Committee has become inactive, or if the Committee’s responsibilities are complete, the Coordinating Committee may vote on termination of the Committee.

-ARTICLE X DELEGATES TO NATIONAL, REGIONAL, AND STATE BODIES
+ARTICLE IX DELEGATES TO NATIONAL, REGIONAL, AND STATE BODIES

 Section 1: Convention